List of best-selling albums in Chile: Best-selling international artists in Chile

 In 1999, Luis Miguel was awarded with 3 special Diamond Award ("Disco de Diamante" from Spanish) recognizing "exceptional sales" of 1,750,000 units across the nation during his career.
 This award was later presented to Ricardo Arjona in 2006, when his total record sales reached the one million mark in the country.
 In comparison, Américo became the first Chilean artist to receive this recognition (2010) but lacked of support from IFPI Chile.
 While his record label, Feria Music (a label that shared 30% of the national sales value) awarded him as their best-selling artist, Karina Ruiz from IFPI Chile said that award from Feria Music isn't an official award from the industry.
-The next artist with sales reported close to the one million mark, is Juan Gabriel which reached the sum of 700,000 in 1999, and 950,000 units as of 2010.
-Luis Miguel remains the best-selling artist in Chile, with sales of over 2,500,000 units as of 2012, a sum that could be easily 3 million units according to La Tercera because his first records don't have scanned sales report.
+The next artist with sales reported close to the one million mark, is Juan Gabriel whom reached the sum of 700,000 in 1999, and 950,000 units as of 2010.
+Luis Miguel remains the best-selling artist in Chile, with sales of over 2.5 million units as of 2012, a sum that could be easily 3 million copies according to La Tercera because his first records don't have scanned sales report.